ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ### 2.1 Listener

 #### 2.1.1 HTTP Listener
 Since the GraphQL spec does not mandate an underlying client-server protocol, a GraphQL implementation can use any protocol underneath.
 The Ballerina GraphQL package, like most of the other implementations, uses HTTP as the protocol.
-The Ballerina GraphQL listener is using an HTTP listener to listen to incoming requests through HTTP.
+The Ballerina GraphQL listener is using an HTTP listener to listen to incoming GraphQL requests through HTTP.

 #### 2.1.2 WebSocket Listener
-If the schema contains the `Subscription` type, The GraphQL listener will establish a new WebSocket listener to listen to incoming subscription requests.
+If the schema contains the `Subscription` type (as described in [Subscription Type](#313-the-subscription-type)), The GraphQL listener will establish a new WebSocket listener to listen to incoming subscription requests.

 In Ballerina, WebSocket is used as the communication protocol for GraphQL subscriptions as it is capable of dispatching data continuously while maintaining a persistent connection.
 Additionally, Ballerina GraphQL supports `graphql-transport-ws` and `graphql-ws` websocket sub-protocols in subscriptions.
 If a WebSocket connection is established with one of these underlying sub-protocols, all the subscription responses will be wrapped in a standard message structure defined in their [specification](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md).

 In a standard response, it includes JSON fields for `type`, `id`, and `payload`.
 The `type` field specifies the message type of the response.
-And the `id` field is used to uniquely identify the client.
-And the `payload` field includes the GraphQL response returned from the GraphQL engine.
+The `id` field is used to uniquely identify the client.
+The `payload` field includes the GraphQL response returned from the GraphQL engine.
 If a subscription request occurs without a sub-protocol, only the GraphQL response will be dispatched.
-All the responses are in json format and they will be converted to string before sending through WebSocket connections.
+All the responses are in json format, and they will be converted to string before sending through WebSocket connections.

 A Ballerina GraphQL listener can be declared as described below, honoring the Ballerina generic [listener declaration](https://ballerina.io/spec/lang/2021R1/#section_9.2.1).